-When not working, I enjoy traveling, stone-put, and wildlife photography.
+When not working, I am a budding wildlife photographer.
 You can find some of my favorite photos dotted around this website (with more here).
-I’m also a contributor at the Working Class History Project.
+I’m also a contributor at the Working Class History Project and compete in Swiss stone put.

 Picture taken on Kvitøya, 2016